Royal Far West School

 I feel incredibly fortunate to be part of the SWAY program at Royal Far West School.
 SWAY is a fabulous program that helps children with communication challenges while also strengthening the skills of educators in regional and remote areas of NSW.
 I truly enjoy the close collaboration we have with schools and the strong, meaningful relationships we build each year.
 It’s so rewarding to witness the children’s growth and increased confidence, and it’s inspiring to see the positive impact we’re making on their lives.

-Bronwyn (Speech Pathologist)
+Bronwyn (Speech pathologist)

 Victoria (Speech pathologist)